 Ever since the outset of online banking in the late 1990s, customer expectations for financial services have evolved at an accelerating pace.
-Customers' willingness to use new products and services provided by a growing array of financial service organizations have become mainstream in all markets.
+Customers' willingness to use new products and services provided by a growing array of financial service organizations has become mainstream in all markets.

 While segments from consumer lending to commercial insurance to wealth management have their dynamics and market idiosyncrasies, they face the same broad-level trends fueling this shift in customer expectations and feeding the need for FIs to adapt and innovate continually.
-These universal drivers of change are outlined in Table A.
+Table A outlines these universal drivers of change.